Covid-19 - updated 9th March 2021

 DO NOT ENTER THE SURGERY UNLESS YOU HAVE BEEN SPECIFICALLY ASKED TO DO SO BY A CLINICIAN.
 PLEASE WEAR YOUR OWN FACE MASK OR COVERING IN ORDER TO HELP US PRESERVE OUR PPE STOCK FOR CLINICIANS.

-PLEASE COLLECT PRESCRIPTIONS FROM OUR DISPENSARY WINDOW BETWEEN 10AM AND 4PM.
-PLEASE DO NOT CALL THE DISPENSARY TO ASK IF YOUR REPEAT PRESCRIPTION IS READY, PLEASE WAIT 3 WORKING DAYS BEFORE COLLECTING.
+PLEASE COLLECT PRESCRIPTIONS FROM OUR DISPENSARY WINDOW.
+PLEASE DO NOT CALL THE DISPENSARY TO ASK IF YOUR REPEAT PRESCRIPTION IS READY, PLEASE WAIT 2 WORKING DAYS BEFORE COLLECTING.
 IF THERE IS A SUPPLY PROBLEM WE WILL CONTACT YOU.

 IF YOU ARE SELF-ISOLATING, PLEASE ASK A FRIEND OR NEIGHBOUR TO COLLECT YOUR PRESCRIPTION ON YOUR BEHALF AND DROP IT ON YOUR DOORSTEP.
 THEY MUST MAINTAIN A DISTANCE OF AT LEAST 2 METRES FROM YOU.